 WEB passes are issued each WEB period.

 During WEB students may check out quiet study or computer passes.
 Info center computers are reserved for independent work.
-Students working on group assignments during WEB may use labs 203 or 204.
+Students working on group assignments during WEB may use the lab in room 203.
 To receive credit for must-stay hours, students must check in and out at the must-stay table inside the info center.
 Students must return WEB passes each time they exit the info center.
 Because seating is limited, return passes are not guaranteed.
 Space is reserved for students who are reading or working on school assignments.